 Important thinking on the subject recently came from one of the leading experts on food and obesity in the U.S. – Dr. David Allison of the Nutrition Obesity Research Center at the University of Alabama.
-He and colleagues conducted an exhaustive review, published in the American Journal of Clinical Nutrition, of the research on breakfast and body weight.
-They analyzed 92 studies published between 1994 to 2011.1
+He and colleagues conducted an exhaustive review of 92 studies, published in the American Journal of Clinical Nutrition, of the research on breakfast and body weight.1

 They concluded that while there is a great deal of evidence on the subject, there is very little strong evidence.

 Most of the studies were observational, which means these articles simply suggested an association between breakfast and weight change.
 There may have been other behaviors common among breakfast eaters, like a healthier diet overall, that were the real protectors against weight gain.

 Few of the studies the scientists reviewed, very few, showed any causal relation between breakfast and body weight.
 That’s because very few were randomized controlled trials, the gold standard of scientific research.

 Put simply, we do not have hard data showing that eating breakfast caused weight loss or protected against obesity.
 Nor do we have strong evidence that skipping breakfast led to weight gain.

 Learn More About Pritikin

 In their review of the literature, errors that Dr. Allison and co-authors frequently found were biased interpretations of results, possibly in part due to the “halo-effect” of breakfast.
 “Frequent assertions of the general benefits of consuming breakfast, most easily summarized as ‘breakfast is the most important meal of the day,’ could potentially predispose individuals to ascribe other positive attributes to breakfast,” the University of Alabama authors wrote.